Leadwerks/Documentation/asseteditor.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/meshcollider.png?raw=true)

 For more complex shapes, the convex decomposition tool may be a better choice than a mesh collider.
 To open the tool, select the **Tools > Convex Decomposition** menu item.
+A window will open with many settings you can adjust to get the right shape.
+The resulting collider will be made of multiple objects, but each object will be a convex hull shape.
+With a little experimentation you can get a collider shape that matches the mesh geometry closely but isn't too complex.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/hullcollider2.png?raw=true)

+Since the resulting collider is made of convex hulls, the object will be physically reactive in the world.

 ### Material Assets